Poinsettia Care

 One last item to cover; are poinsettias poisonous or not?
 The white sap that appears when stems are broken may irritate your skin, and cause some itching.
 This is true with other plants in the Euphorbiaceae family too, including Variegated Tapioca and the much loved Ascot Rainbow Euphorbia.
 Avoid ingesting these plants.
 You would have to eat large quantities for them to be dangerously poisonous but they don’t taste great so we advise against ingesting them altogether!

-We support local growers; all of our poinsettias are Arkansas grown.
-We take good care of them; our poinsettias are either in the hothouse or in our gift shop during their time with us.
+We take good care of our poinsettias; all are either in a heated greenhouse or in our gift shop during their time with us.
 Buying healthy, happy plants is the first step to success so pick yours up here today!